samathaluca/new-lazycamp/README.md

 As a business user i would like to be able to promote my last spots until the last minute.

-I will want to easily turn the availability on and off with immediate effect.
+I will have a limited number of spaces and so I want to easily turn the availability on and off with immediate effect when fully booked.

 I want to be able to set a limit of pitches and once exceded no more be accepted.